 Robots are becoming an integrated part of daily life.
-My name is Colin Lewis, a Behavioral Economist and Data Scientist who provides research and advisory services in automation, robotics and artificial intelligence and their impact on society.
+My name is Colin Lewis, a Behavioral Economist who provides research and advisory services in automation, robotics and artificial intelligence and their impact on society.

 Fast-paced and disruptive innovation is becoming increasingly institutionalized and ubiquitous — fundamentally changing the way we work, play and communicate.
 By tracking trends impacted by automation in social, technological, economic, environmental and political arenas I hope to be able to provide a greater understanding of how to take advantage of new technologies to improve our lives.
 I will do this by researching the impact of behavior, economics and culture on the future whilst exploring the interactions between technology and society… in that respect, this blog is not about describing the world, it’s about exploring ideas.

 Whilst there are concerns about technology and automation displacing many from the workplace I have an optimism for the future and believe the attempt to better the world for all humanity is hidden somewhere within the automated robotic economy.

 Robotenomics.com content has been described by CNN as the “go to place” for robotics and the economy, regularly featured in the Financial Times, Bloomberg, O’Reilly Media, Forbes, Quartz, Inc Magazine, Business Insider, MIT Technology Review, described by famed economist and Professor Brad De Long as a must read, and is a regular contributor to Harvard Business Review, It has also been discussed and written about by the Chairman of the BBC, European Parliament Ministers, by national governments and others.

 If you wish to know more about my work helping corporations, financial institutions, universities and government to take advantage of data science and the robot economy, send me an email — colin (@) robotenomics.com